 Retain the Plumbing Footprint

 Changing the plumbing footprint, or layout, increases costs.
 Moving around supply and drain pipes, and especially large items like sewer pipe and vent stacks, will always cost more money.
-Try to keep your shower, sink, and toilet in place for bathrooms.
+Try to keep your showers, sinks, and toilets in place for bathrooms.
 Do your best to keep the dishwasher and sink in place for kitchen remodels.

 Consider Supplementing With DIY Plumbing